michaelhaaf/5A6-F23/src/content/docs/about/syllabus.md

 - MIO - For communicating (non-time-critical)
 - Email - For communicating (time-critical).
 Will aim for <24hr response.
 - [Moodle][moodle] - For receiving & submitting exercises/assignments/project and getting marks
-- [Android Studio][android-studio]
-  - We use this for development and debugging.
-- Github – For maintaining and sharing codebase

 [android-studio]: https://developer.android.com/studio
 [moodle]: https://moodle.johnabbott.qc.ca/course/view.php?id=452